xmpf/xmpf.github.io/content/posts/random-sample/index.md

 ![](media/app-icon.png)

 The application also uses `sharedUserId="android.uid.system"`.
 This implies that it tries to install itself as a system application `uid = 1000` - which doesn't really makes sense to me now as it must be signed with the same certificate as the rest of the system apps.
+It should be noted that applications running with the same shared user id, run under the same process and can access each other's data.

 `allowBackup="true"` is also included in the manifest.
 This might allow the malware to persist across a backup and restore operation.

 Of course, it also uses `requestLegacyExternalStorage="true"` in order to opt-out scoped storage and be able to access all files in external storage.
-It should be noted that applications running with the same shared user id, run under the same process and can access each other's data.

 #### Permissions

+> Applications request permissions by adding one or more `<uses-permission>`  tags in their `AndroidManifest.xml` file and can define new permissions with the  `<permission>` tag.

+The application specifies system permissions the user must grant in order for the app to operate correctly.
+Permissions are granted by the user when the application is installed (on devices running Android 5.1 and lower) or while the app is running (on devices running Android 6.0 and higher). -- [Docs](https://developer.android.com/guide/topics/manifest/uses-permission-element)

 ```xml
 <permission android:name="android.monitor.permission.ANDROID_MONITOR_CHECKER" android:protectionLevel="signature"/>